 Your registrar should mail your paper transcripts to the following address:

 UNMC Transcript Processing Center

 PO Box 9140

 We are not responsible for any materials lost in the mail or delays caused by the Registrar's Office.
 Express or certified mail does not guarantee faster processing or receipt.

 Sending Transcripts Electronically

-UNMC only accepts electronic transcripts from Credentials Solutions and Parchment.
-If your school does not offer either of these services, your transcript must be sent by mail.
+UNMC only accepts electronic transcripts from Credentials Solutions, Parchment, and National Student Clearinghouse.
+If your school does not offer any of these services, your transcript must be sent by mail.

-If your school requires that you use a service other than Credentials Solutions or Parchment, you should ask that service to mail the transcripts instead of sending them electronically.
-Since you cannot include the Transcript Request Form, you should include your full UNMC ID number when entering the UNMC mailing address.
+If your school requires that you use a service other than Credentials Solutions, Parchment, or National Student Clearinghouse, you should ask that service to mail the transcripts instead of sending them electronically.
+Since you cannot include the Transcript ID Form, you should include your full UNMC ID number when entering the UNMC mailing address.

 Confirm that your school offers the Parchment service.
 If your school is not listed, your transcript must be sent by mail.
 If your school is listed, follow the instructions to proceed.
 Once your transcript is requested, it takes up to five business days for it to post to your application.
 If your transcript is not posted after this timeframe, contact Parchment directly to confirm the order was completed, then contact customer service.

 Confirm that your school offers the National Student Clearinghouse service.
 If you attended Geneva College or Geneva College Portage Learning, review their transcript guidelines before you order transcripts.